 The Problem With Complexity.

 One of the goals of technology is to make our lives easier; however, with technology comes change, and an element coming from the use of a new technology, is some degree of complexity.
 One has to learn a new way of doing something, and/or adapt a behavior to this new “way” created by the technology itself.
 I feel an outgrowth of this is in problem solving.
 When a problem appears, many of us, by default come up with a complex solution, probably because we are used to dealing with complex issues.
 Unfortunately, as often as not, the simpler outcome rests unobserved right in front of us.
 The rest of this article will focus on simple solutions for vulnerabilities that when left unattended can compromise the security of your computer and your data.

-Simple Ways To Secure Your Mac
+Simple Ways To Keep Your Mac Safe

 1. Passwords: Make sure your computer needs a username and password to login (in Preferences > Users & Groups, turn Automatic Login to Off.
 You can set usernames and passwords in this same area).
 Change your passwords on you computer, or any program that you feel is highly sensitive every 30 days, or anytime you feel the passwords may have been compromised.
 Make the passwords at least 10 characters, and use numbers, !, $, and some other form of character in the password.
 Do not use actual words, birthdays, names, etc. Do not use the password for you computer, or for any sensitive program over again on something else, like Facebook, You Tube etc. If someone has access to your key passwords, they will also have access to everywhere you used its duplicate.